rsdoiel/antenna/archives/2025/planet_2025.29.md

 ---

-## Thailand deploys fighter jet in border dispute escalation with Cambodia, killing at least 12
+## Thailand deploys fighter jet in border dispute escalation with Cambodia

 date: 2025-07-24, from: CBC, World News